 This isn’t usually a problem.
 You simply need to ask your old insurance company to supply you (or your new insurer) with proof of your no claims discount (e.g. 3 years, or 4 years).
 The annual renewal letter from your old insurer may serve as proof of your no claim discount, or you may have to ask them to send specific proof in a separate letter.

 There is usually a time limit for you to provide your new insurance company with proof of your no claim bonus (for example 7, 14 or 21 days).
 If you fail to do so within the time limit, your new policy could be cancelled.
 This would leave you uninsured, which is illegal.
 If the insurer doesn't cancel the policy, they'll probably charge you the pre-discount premium in full.

-Providing proof of your no claims discount is usually quite smooth, however, and once proof is received, your insurance company will continue to apply the correct discount to your premium.
+Providing proof of your no claims discount is usually quite simple, however; once it is received, your insurance company will apply the correct discount to your premium.

 If that happens, you won’t lose any of your no claim bonus.

 But if you make a claim where you are at fault, or your insurance company can’t recover their losses because no one else was involved, or the responsible third party can't be traced, your no claim bonus will be affected.

 Your discount usually “steps back” by two years for each claim.
 So, for example, a three year bonus would reduce to one at your next renewal.
 If you made another “at-fault” claim, the resulting step-back would result in you losing your no claim bonus altogether.

-Once you’ve built up more than three years no claim bonus, you can “protect” it.
-This means you pay an extra fee to the insurance company and in return, your no claim bonus will be safe-guarded, even if you make an at-fault claim.
+Once you’ve built up a few years' no claim bonus, you can “protect” it with an optional extra fee.
+This means your no claim bonus will be safe-guarded, even if you make an at-fault claim.

 Insurers vary in their rules for protected no claims bonuses.
-Some will allow you, for example, two claims in five years, but it could be a little as two claims in three years.
+For example, some will allow you two claims in five years, but others have lower limits, for example two claims in three years.
 Check the rules with your own insurer.

 Remember that a protected no claims discount won't guarantee that your annual premium won't increase, only that the discount on your annual premium is protected.

-Normally, the NCB would drop back two steps (e.g. to 40%) after a claim, which means that your premium in the second year would have been £660 without the protected NCB.
+Normally, the discount would drop back two steps (e.g. to 40%) after a claim, which means that your premium in the second year would have been £660 without the protected NCB.

-The payment for protecting your no claim bonus is usually less than the discount you’d lose if your NCB stepped-back by two years, which makes it worth having, but do your own calculations to be sure.
+The payment for protecting your no claim bonus is usually less than the discount you’d lose if your no claims discount stepped-back by two years.
+This makes it worth having, but do your own calculations to be sure.
 If you have a run of several years without making a claim, but pay for protected no claims bonus, the saving diminishes a little, but the sums are still likely to add up in favour of having it.

 Each company handles the process in a different way.
 They may include it in your policy renewal or cancellation letter, or you may need to specifically request one.
 The document itself could take the form of a printed letter, certificate or an email attachment.

 There may be a time limit on sending proof to your new insurer which could be anywhere from 7 to 21 days.
 If you don’t provide it in time your policy could be cancelled, or you might be asked to pay the full premium without any discount.